Page highlights

 In 2021–22, for people aged 45 and over, minimal trauma fracture hospitalisations:

-This figure shows minimal trauma fracture hospitalisations for persons aged 45 and over are higher for females for all fracture sites compared with males.
+This figure shows minimal trauma fracture hospitalisations for persons aged 45 and over were higher for females for all fracture sites compared with males.

 Hospitalisations for minimal trauma hip fractures

-Note that the results below exclude hospitalisations where the patient was transferred from another hospital, to more accurately represent the number of these injuries that resulted in hospital admission.
+Note that the data below exclude hospitalisations where the patient was transferred from another hospital, to more accurately represent the number of these injuries that resulted in hospital admission.

-• there were 29,000 minimal trauma hip fracture events resulting in hospitalisation with hip fracture as the principal diagnosis, representing 270 hospitalisations per 100,000 population
+For people aged 45 and over, in 2021–22, there were 29,000 minimal trauma hip fracture events resulting in hospitalisation with hip fracture as the principal diagnosis (270 hospitalisations per 100,000 population).

 Variation by age and sex